Tucker Tensor Train Taylor Series

 The relative forward error for an approximation $\widetilde{\vb{T}}$ of $\vb{T}$ is

 where

-and $\vb{x}^{(i)}$ are the test vectors which have i.i.d.\ random entries drawn from a standard normal distribution.
+and the test vectors $\vb{x}^{(i)}$ are drawn uniformly at random from the unit sphere in $\mathbb{R}^N$ (normalized white noise vectors).

-The TR-RMGN error curve is V-shaped: error decreases with increasing rank, matching the T3-SVD baseline, then rises again as overfitting begins.
-With rank continuation ($n_\text{chunk}=1$), TR-RMGN(1) follows the same descent until the minimal point of TR-RMGN, then levels off.
-Although rank continuation does not notably reduce the minimal error achieved, it helps avoid overfitting, and shifts computation toward smaller, cheaper models.
+The TR-RMGN error curve is V-shaped: it tracks the T3-SVD baseline as rank increases, then rises as overfitting sets in.
+TR-RMGN(1) follows the same descent but levels off at the minimum instead of rising.
+Rank continuation does not lower the minimal error, but it avoids overfitting and shifts computation toward smaller, cheaper models.

-The shape of the error curve for MC-SGD depends strongly on rank continuation.
-Small values of $n_\text{chunk}$ yield better models than large values of $n_\text{chunk}$, and MC-SGD without rank continuation exhibits strong overfitting.
-Overall, these results show that MC-SGD should be used with rank continuation.
-Furthermore, MC-SGD(1), TR-RMGN(1), and TR-RMGN with an appropriate choice of ranks all achieve comparable results.
+The MC-SGD curve depends strongly on rank continuation: small $n_\text{chunk}$ yields better models than large $n_\text{chunk}$, and MC-SGD without continuation overfits badly, so MC-SGD should be used with rank continuation.
+With it, MC-SGD(1), TR-RMGN(1), and well-tuned TR-RMGN achieve comparable accuracy.